What are the pros and cons of long-form content vs short-form content and which one should you publish on your blog?

 The Advantages Of Short-Form Content

 With the glut of online content and the reducing attention span of readers, many organizations are opting for short-form content for their content marketing needs.
 Most of this short-form content is in the form of blogs and infographics that are less than 1000 words in length.

-Readers online are an impatient lot and want their queries to be answered as quickly as possible, so many of them avoid going through each and every word of an article and normally prefer to read shorter blogs.
+Readers online are impatient and want their queries to be answered as quickly as possible, so many of them avoid going through each and every word of an article and normally prefer to read shorter blogs.

-Short form content helps a business connect and engage with its audience.
-It also has the advantage of brief verbiage that allows a brand to deliver a strong message quickly and effectively to their audience.
+Short-form content helps a business connect and engage with its audience.
+It also has the advantage of brief verbiage that allows a brand to deliver a strong message quickly and effectively to its audience.

 Short-form content can also be easily read on mobile devices, as a result helping it reach out to a large number of viewers.
 Here are some of the merits of short-form content over long-form: